trickest/cve/README.md

 - Find PoCs for each CVE using 2 techniques:
     1. References
         - Gather each CVE's `References`.
-        - Check if any of them points to a PoC using `ffuf` and a list of keywords
+        - Check if any of them points to a PoC using [ffuf](https://github.com/ffuf/ffuf) and a list of keywords

          Regex:
          ```(?i)[^a-z0-9]+(poc|proof of concept|proof[-_]of[-_]concept)[^a-z0-9]+```

          (Thanks [@joohoi](https://github.com/joohoi)!)

-         **Note**: ffuf is awesome for more purposes than just content discovery.
+         **Note**: [ffuf](https://github.com/ffuf/ffuf) is awesome for more purposes than just content discovery.
     2. Github

         Search GitHub for repositories with [find-gh-poc](https://github.com/trickest/find-gh-poc) (release soon!) that mention the CVE ID.
+- Merge the fresh results into the repository without overwriting the data that was committed manually.
+- Filter false positives using `blacklist.txt`.
 - Merge all of the found PoCs.
 - Generate GitHub badges for each affected software version using [shields.io](https://shields.io).
 - Write everything into easy-to-read markdown files.